v-fox/live_opensuse_hsf/README.md

   * okular (useful doc viewer, integrated in Firefox via kparts-plugin)
   * kchmviewer (MS chm viewer), because sometimes okular screws up
   * gwenview5 + digikam5/showfoto (highly-capable image viewers)
-  * soundkonverter (no better alternatives for batch audio conversion)
   * k3b (rich disk burner), because some people still are into this stuff)
 * GNOME:
   * nm-applet (this is _the only_ NM GUI that can launch in any DE)